DSpotDevelopers/declex/README.md

 [![DecleX](https://raw.githubusercontent.com/wiki/smaugho/declex/img/Declex144.png)](https://github.com/smaugho/declex/wiki)

-DecleX is a framework that aims to get closer to the idea of a fully Declarative Language for Android Development.
+DecleX is a powerful framework which reduces the verbosity of Java language, and enhances the dependencies/views injections to permitting the creation of Android applications at record speeds.
-It is totally based on <a href="https://github.com/excilys/androidannotations/wiki" target="_blank">AndroidAnnotations</a>; in a similar fashion, we want to facilitate the writing and the maintenance of
-Android applications to the highest level which has not been achieved up to now.
+It is totally based on <a href="https://github.com/excilys/androidannotations/wiki" target="_blank">AndroidAnnotations</a>; in a similar fashion, we want to facilitate the writing and the maintenance of Android applications to the highest level which has not been achieved up to now.